Caterpillar: OK, What Now?

 3. Are mining and O&G coming back?
 And how far?

 This, I think, is the most interesting question relative to CAT.
 I've long argued that the recent historic weakness - Caterpillar had never seen four straight years of revenue declines, not even during the Great Depression - isn't the standard macro downturn CAT has faced many times over its 90-year-plus history.

 Rather, early-decade numbers were massively inflated by what even former CEO Doug Oberhelman called a "supercycle" in commodities, the shale boom and Chinese subsidies (as seen above).
 From that standpoint, the nearly $66 billion in revenue generated in 2012 isn't a 'top' to which Caterpillar will return - but an abnormal, almost bubble-like, level that shouldn't be considered in estimating future demand.

 Q2 numbers in the Resource Industries segment show real optimism in both end markets.
-Total revenue increased a whopping 21% year-over-year, and a segment operating loss reversed to a nearly $100 million profit.
+Total revenue increased a whopping 21% year over year, and a segment operating loss reversed to a nearly $100 million profit.
 And it's worth noting that equipment sales at the dealer level still were basically flat, per the Q2 release.
 Higher aftermarket part sales and higher dealer inventories both helped.
 And both suggest further cyclical improvements.
 Higher part sales implies more equipment toward the end of its useful life.
 And increased dealer inventories should - in theory - suggest improving demand trends from end customers.

 There's going to be more growth in the Resource Industries segment.
 The question is how much.
 The collapse there has been stunning - and responsible for most of Caterpillar's multi-year decline.
 2012 revenue was $21.1 billion - more than the Construction Industries segment.
 Operating profit was $4.3 billion.
 By 2016, segment sales had fallen over 70 percent, and the company was losing $1 billion.
 That $5.3 billion swing is responsible for something like $6.30 in lost earnings per share.